ccmmf/workflows/phase_1a_single_site_almond/README.md

 ## System setup

-This workflow has been tested on a laptop running MacOS 14.7 and a Linux cluster running Rocky Linux 8.10, both using PEcAn revision f184978397 and Sipnet revision 592700c, which were the most recent commits in both `develop` branches on 2025-02-10.
+This workflow has been tested on a laptop running MacOS 14.7 and a Linux cluster running Rocky Linux 8.10, both using PEcAn revision f184978397 and SIPNET revision 592700c, which were the most recent commits in the PEcAn `develop` branch and SIPNET `master` branch on 2025-02-10.

-Please report any trouble you encounter during installation so that we can help fix it.
-This is true for the whole workflow, but we emphasize it here in recognition that too many open-source projects treat installation as the user's problem.
+Please report any trouble you encounter during installation or execution so that we can help fix it.

 ### Steps common to both installation methods